Gluten-free and vegan sourdough baguette

 Tips and replacement

 You can also top the baguette with sesame seeds, poppyseeds or flax seed to add a personal touch.
+Seeds can also be added directly in the dough.

 How to easily make gluten-free sourdough baguette – step by step